kshearer9/ce-gtr-data/README.md

 pip install python-dotenv
 ```

-The `.env` file is excluded from version control using `.gitignore`.
-Each user should create their own local `.env` file containing their API keys.
 ## Running the Data Pipeline

 Run the following scripts in order from the project root directory.
 Each step generates the data required for the following stage.